mona-actions/gh-commit-remap/README.md

-  -h, --help                       help for gh-commit-remap -c, --mapping-file string        Path to the commit map file Example: /path/to/commit-map -m, --migration-archive string   Path to the migration archive Example: /path/to/migration-archive
+  -h, --help                       help for gh-commit-remap -c, --mapping-file string        Path to the commit map file Example: /path/to/commit-map -m, --migration-archive string   Path to the migration archive Example: /path/to/migration-archive -t, --number-of-threads int      [OPTIONAL] Number of threads(goroutines) to use for processing.
+Defaults to 10"
 ```